Pluers/Pluers.github.io/README.md

 # webpage

 [to webpage](https://pluers.github.io/index.php)

-Please add this page to localhost to make it work properly
+Download the code from github and add this page to localhost to make it work properly